ShumailZahra-As/ShumailZahra-As/README.md

 Hi there! 👋 Welcome to my GitHub profile!
-I'm Shumail Zahra, a passionate frontend developer and a recent BS IT graduate from Punjab, Pakistan.
+I'm Shumail Zahra, a passionate frontend developer and  BS IT graduate from Punjab, Pakistan.

 👀 About Me